astaniano/hat/webSecAcademy/advanced_topics/graphql/graphql.md

 ```

 ### Bypassing GraphQL introspection defenses
-If you cannot get introspection queries to run for the API you are testing, try inserting a special character after the __schema keyword.
+If you cannot get introspection queries to run for the API you are testing, try inserting a special character after the `__schema` keyword.

-When developers disable introspection, they could use a regex to exclude the __schema keyword in queries.
+When developers disable introspection, they could use a regex to exclude the `__schema` keyword in queries.
 You should try characters like spaces, new lines and commas, as they are ignored by GraphQL but not by flawed regex.

-As such, if the developer has only excluded __schema{, then the below introspection query would not be excluded.
+As such, if the developer has only excluded `__schema{`, then the below introspection query would not be excluded.
 ```bash
     #Introspection query with newline